 - True GPS trackers exist for wallets but they’re too thick, drain batteries in days, and require monthly subscriptions.

-Why No Wallet Tracker Actually Uses GPS
+Why Does No Wallet Tracker Actually Use GPS?

 GPS chips need constant satellite communication.
 That requires a cellular modem, an antenna, and a battery large enough to power all of it.
-The smallest real GPS trackers, like the Tracki, are about the size of a matchbox and last 2-5 days on a charge.

 A wallet tracker needs to be credit-card thin.
 That’s 2-3mm.
 There’s no room for GPS hardware at that thickness, and no battery small enough to power it for more than a few hours.